Women's Hormone Screening

 Get tested to help investigate unexplained flow of breast milk (galactorrhea), abnormal nipple discharge, absence of menstrual periods, and/or infertility in women; in men, to help diagnose the cause of decreased libido and/or erectile dysfunction; to detect and monitor a pituitary tumor that produces prolactin (prolactinoma)

-This test measures the level of SHBG in the blood.
+Sex Hormone Binding Globulin, SHBG Test measures the level of SHBG in the blood.
 SHBG is produced by the liver.

 SHBG plays an important role as a transport for Androgen and Estrogen hormones including Testosterone and Estradiol.